Lasagna bianca with mushrooms and burrata

 If you want to impress your guests, this lasagna bianca with mushrooms and burrata is the way to do it!
 My lovely Sicilian hubby was so enthusiastic about this dish that he couldn’t stop talking about it for days!
 The taste is outstanding yet the ingredients are simple.
 I guess the most important thing is the quality of those ingredients, most importantly the use of fresh burrata and if you can find them fresh porcini make it extra special! (go straight to the recipe!)

 Are you a burrata fan?

 Among the most famous cheeses in Puglia is burrata.
 For those of you who like mozzarella but have never tried burrata, I suggest you get to your nearest Italian food shop and get your hands on some!
 Burrata is usually made by hand.
-The outside of this cheese is mozzarella (It actually looks like a soft mozzarella) but the inside is made from stracciatella and cream.
-It has a rich buttery flavour, hence the name burrata, and is absolutely divine whether eaten in a salad with tomatoes or used in cooking.
+The outside of this cheese is mozzarella.
+It actually looks like a soft mozzarella.
+But, the inside is made from stracciatella and cream.
+It has a rich buttery flavour, hence the name burrata.
+Burrata is absolutely divine whether eaten in a salad with tomatoes or used in cooking.
 I also love it on pizza!
 Those of you who have eaten burrata will, I’m sure, know what I’m on about!

 Lasagna or lasagne?

 In this recipe, burrata is used in a typical white baked lasagne (lasagna bianca) from Puglia.
 Italians usually call this pasta lasagne, whereas the dish itself is either lasagna or lasagne al forno.
 Lasagna without tomatoes is called bianca or white lasagna.